wmc-beedle/Red-White-Blue-and-....Green-Census-affect-on-State-Voting/README.md

-# _This project in the process of being created again from scratch.
-Link will be provided when finished_

 # Red, White, Blue, and ....Green?
 Census affect on State Voting

 ### Data comes from [US Census](https://www.census.gov/topics/income-poverty/income/data/tables.1950.html) and [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/42MVDX)